-Scenario: The following inquiry was posted to a 1,000-person online forum (hereafter referred to as a “group”) for counseling professionals:
+Scenario: The following inquiry was posted to a 1,000-person online forum (hereafter referred to as a “group”) for career coaches:

 “I am working with a 54-year-old Latinx student who is attempting to identify their career options.
 Their previous work history includes:

 - Writer (loves writing about foods and restaurants; is a gourmet cook)

 - They handle a customer service in the private sector.

 - Public information specialist—created brochures for government agencies

 - Radio broadcasting, sales, and advertising